EnsingerAndrew/Local-RAG/README.md

 ## Examples

-The following examples were generated using `Phi-4-mini-reasoning` as the backbone LLM.
+The following examples were generated using `qwen3-vl-4b` as the backbone LLM.
+The process can tolerate reasoning models but they are much slower and do not exhibit noticeable improvements in performance because the task is very simple.

 ```
 Query: "Where is Tim Kaine a senator?"